 Have you ever asked yourself, “Who’s going to take care of me when I’m old?”
 This is a rather modern question.
 For thousands of years, multiple generations have lived together making the answer to the question a foregone conclusion.
 In the last century, however, much of that has changed.

 With so many people living solo and grown children moving away, the question of who will take care of us when we are sick, managing an injury, recovering from surgery—and even in our advanced years—needs to be asked again.

 Joy Loverde is an expert on this topic.
 She wrote the classic book, “The Complete Eldercare Planner” (updated & revised 2009), and it continues to be #1 in its category.
 Loverde has now pivoted her expertise in caregiving to a new message of self-responsibility.
 Her new book, “Who’s Going to Take Care of Me When I’m Old?” is now available.

 “No one is thinking about this question of who is going to take care of me,” said Loverde.
-“People say ‘I have no clue what to do.’
-I decided to put in writing what people don’t know how to articulate.
+“I decided to put in writing what people don’t know how to articulate.
 I am going to give people the question, and the answer.
 My skill is seeing the future.”

 “Bottom line, we have to look to the people around us as invaluable.
 We can’t just rely on products and services.”